jacopoMauro/dm552/haskell/README.md

 #### Exercises

-You can look at the exercises directly in GitHub, by clicking e.g. [ex_sheet1_lists_funcs_patterns.org](ex_sheet1_lists_funcs_patterns.org) (soon) or download the pdf.
-Some formatting and a few mathematical formulas may show nicer in the pdf.
+You can look at the exercises directly in GitHub, by clicking e.g. [ex_sheet1_lists_funcs_patterns.md](ex_sheet1_lists_funcs_patterns.md) or download the pdf.
+Some formatting may show nicer in the pdf.

 #### Find us